bellrey/example-repo/README.md

-egit# Example Repository
+# Example Repository
-This is a sample repo
+This is a sample repo!

-This is a sencond change
+This is a sencond change!